Edit this page

 pages/product/@id/+Layout.jsx

-The directory (marketing) is ignored by Filesystem Routing: it's used for grouping.
+The directory (marketing) is ignored by Filesystem Routing, see Guides > Routing > Groups.

 Where: